NEONScience/NEON-utilities/neonUtilities/README.md

 `neonUtilities` is available [on CRAN](https://CRAN.R-project.org/package=neonUtilities) and most users will want to install it from there.
 If you want to use the current development version, you can install from GitHub, but be warned that the version here may not be stable.

-This package was developed on top of the deprecated `neonDataStackR` package; change logs from that package are included below.
+A cheat sheet for the `neonUtilities` package is available [here](https://www.neonscience.org/sites/default/files/cheat-sheet-neonUtilities.pdf).

+See [NEON Data Tutorials](https://www.neonscience.org/resources/learning-hub/tutorials) for more information, particularly the [Download and Explore](https://www.neonscience.org/resources/learning-hub/tutorials/download-explore-neon-data) and [neonUtilities](https://www.neonscience.org/resources/learning-hub/tutorials/neondatastackr) tutorials.

-This package is under development - please post any issues [here](https://github.com/NEONScience/NEON-utilities/issues) and tag @chrlaney and/or @cklunch.
+This package is actively maintained - please post any issues [here](https://github.com/NEONScience/NEON-utilities/issues) and tag @chrlaney and/or @cklunch.

 To get citation details for citing the `neonUtilities` package in a publication, run `citation("neonUtilities")` in R.